angelaanjorin/Todo2024/README.md

 ![Date](https://res.cloudinary.com/dzesjeplp/image/upload/v1714841445/date_wzyfxg.png)

 ### Pending:
-After the user clicks this butoon, the todo list will be sorted with pending todos first.
+After the user clicks this button, the todo list will be sorted with the pending todos shown first.

 ![Pending](https://res.cloudinary.com/dzesjeplp/image/upload/v1714841445/pending_l4irty.png)

 ### Revert:
-After the user clicks this button, the todo list is reverted to how it originally was before any changes like edits, deleted todos or newly added todos.
+After the user clicks this button, the todo list is reverted to how it originally was before clicking any of the sort buttons.
+Any changes like edits, deleted todos, newly added todos or checked or unchecked todos that are made and saved on the local storage will be shown.
+In short the revert button shows the current status of the todos in the local storage.

 ### Business:
 After the user clicks this button, the todo list is sorted with the business todos first.